Outfled/iTunes-Discord-RPC/README.md

 ![image](https://user-images.githubusercontent.com/55547083/231023853-b35955b0-ce14-4874-a281-2b0e083dc1cf.png)

--In the general information tab, upload the application icon (img/iTunesLogo.jpeg).
-This image will be the default image used if the Discord client tries to display an asset image that does not exist.

--In the general information tab, scroll down & find the application ID.
+-Scroll down & find the application ID.
 Press copy and save this for later.

 ### Step 3: Upload the Album Images to the Discord Developer Application(s)